-The HSUK strategy, of developing a Eurogauge freight route parallel to the high speed lines, provides an invaluable opportunity to develop a new 'base load' flow, that will transform the economics of the coastal ECML.
+The HSUK strategy, of developing a Eurogauge freight route parallel to the high speed lines, provides an invaluable opportunity to develop a new 'base load' flow, that will transform the economics of the residual ECML.
 With no tunnels, no major stations, and no critical flows that cannot be diverted, there is no serious impediment to undertaking the necessary works to enable taller and wider freight traffic to operate.
 (This is not possible with development of HS2 along the WCML corridor.)
-The major engineering challenges should not be underestimated; in particular, there will be a need to redeck most of the major viaducts on the route to accommodate wider-bodied trains, and on the 'listed' Royal Border Bridge at Berwick, it will probably prove necessary to single the line across the bridge.
+The major engineering challenges should not be underestimated; in particular, there will be a need to redeck most of the major viaducts on the route to accommodate wider-bodied trains; and on the 'listed' Royal Border Bridge at Berwick, it will probably prove necessary to single the line across the bridge.

 Within Scotland, the Eurogauge UK freight spine is projected to continue via Edinburgh to terminate at Mossend Yard, near Motherwell.
-This will require a route to bypass Waverley Station, and upgrading of the 'Edinburgh Suburban' lines ('Edinburgh Subs') would appear to represent the best option.
-Beyond Edinburgh, the unelectrified 'Shotts' route offers by far the best route to access Scotland's principal railfreight facility at Mossend.
+This would require upgrading of the 'Edinburgh Suburban' lines (which offer a bypassing route to Waverley station); another option might be to follow any new bypassing high speed alignment around Edinburgh that local political issues might require.
+Beyond Edinburgh, the unelectrified 'Shotts' route offers by far the best route to access Mossend.